dshen109/RoverContinuousExample/README.md

 ### Test Your Installation and First Run of Solver

-Navigate to a proper folder, and execute `git pull git@github.com:mit-zardini-lab/RoverContinuousExample.git`.
+Navigate to a proper folder, and execute `git clone git@github.com:mit-zardini-lab/RoverContinuousExample.git`.
 This command downloads this repo locally to your computer.

 After it's complete, execute `cd RoverContinuousExample` to enter the downloaded folder.